puppetlabs/trapperkeeper/README.md

       (trapperkeeper/run trapperkeeper-options)))
 ```

-Note that trapperkeeper's `run` function requires a map as an argument,
+Note that Trapperkeeper's `run` function requires a map as an argument,
-and this map must contain the `:config` key which trapperkeeper will use just
+and this map must contain the `:config` key which Trapperkeeper will use just
 as it would have used the `--config` value from the command line.
 You may also
 (optionally) provide `:bootstrap-config` and `:debug` keys, to override the
 path to the bootstrap configuration file and/or enable debugging on the application.